 # Permission levels

 Access in Kula is controlled by **rules and roles**.
-When you create a connector in **app.kula.digital**, you set a **permission level** for it.
+When you create a connector in **console.kula.digital**, you set a **permission level** for it.
 That level travels inside the credential — a [connect link](/connect-claude-and-access/claude.md) for Claude, or an **access token** for other clients — and controls how much personal information the assistant can ever see.

 Redaction happens on our server, so a credential **can't be talked into revealing more than its level allows**.
 The level is the cap, set by you, per person.